codatio/codat-docs/docs/accounting-api/guides/bill-pay/introduction.md

 - Hosted Link handles user authorization and accounting software connection.

-### 2 - Display Accounts Payable data
+### 2 - Visualize bills

 Enable your customers to:

 - Access a consolidated view of paid and unpaid bills, standardized to Codat's accounting data model.
 - Get an accurate picture of what they owe, including bill amounts, due dates, line items, suppliers, and more.

-### 3 - Retrieve accounts for payment reconciliation
+### 3 - Paying bills

 Enable your customers to:

 - Select a mapping account: the account the bill payment should originate from.
 - Pay bills, which triggers the demo app to push bill payments to Codat.

-### 4 - Reconcile payments

-- Your customers can see that payments were reconciled against bills as expected in their accounting platform.
+Your customers can see that payments were reconciled against bills as expected in their accounting platform.

 :::tip Invoices or bills?
 Codat's data model distinguishes between invoices where the company *owes money* and invoices where the company *is owed money*.
 If the company has received an invoice and owes money to someone else (accounts payable) we call this a bill.
 In Codat's data model, a [Bill](/accounting-api#/schemas/Bill) is an itemised record of goods purchased from or services provided by a supplier.